sunshinescience/sunshinescience.github.io/_posts/2019-11-11-sql-big-query.md

 ---
 layout: post
-title: "Using SQL and BigQuery - in progress"
+title: "Using SQL and BigQuery"
 ---

 ### What is SQL?